 Testing, symptoms reporting, and contact tracing can all inform the behaviors of infected individuals and reduce the risk of transmission and contact rate, which decreases the estimated contagiousness (R0) of SARS-CoV-2.
 Testing for SARS-CoV-2 antibodies via serology can also help to identify individuals who have already acquired immunity to SARS-CoV-2.
 This decreases the estimated contagiousness of the virus factoring in the decreased size of susceptible populations (Re).
 More information on R0 and Re can be found in the previous section Introduction to Epidemiological Terms.

 Different activities and interactions have various levels of risk for infection.
-Risks for different activities can be accessed from: 1) Contact intensity; how close you are in contact with people for how long, 2) Number of contacts, and 3) Mitigation measurements; steps taken to minimize risk of exposure (This chart can help you weigh coronavirus risks this summer).
-Before participating in social activities, you can refer to the graphs below to find out the relative level of transmission risk (Fig. 1) for certain activities as well as estimate whether the risk is worth it (Fig. 2).
+Risks for different activities can be accessed from: 1) Contact intensity; how close you are in contact with people for how long, 2) Number of contacts, and 3) Mitigation measurements; steps taken to minimize risk of exposure.
+Exposures to different social activities and environments carry varying relative levels of transmission risk (see figure below for more details).
 More detailed advice for different daily activities like commuting and going to restaurants can be found in the article Safety Advice for Reopening: How to Reduce Your Risks as Coronavirus Lockdowns Ease.

 Current models estimate that social distancing measures might need to be implemented for years, not months, to slow the spread of the virus and its impact on our healthcare system.
 How will our society need to adapt to these long-term changes?